SCCA Continental Championship for Formula B/C Race

 - Lotus 59 "B" [59-FB-12] (WP Fred Stevenson): Bought by Duchess Auto in 1969 for Fred Stevenson (Salisbury, CT) to race in US Formula B and entered by Stevenon's Lotus/East Inc operation.
 Sold at the end of the main season to his customer Bob Hebert (Monterey, MA) and driven by him at Sebring at the end of 1969 (according to Stevenson's recollection but not in reports) and then through the 1970 season.
 Hebert and Stevenson had new 69s for 1971 and the 59B may have returned to Stevenson and even been raced by him in some SCCA Nationals in 1971.
 Advertised by Lotus East in June 1972 where it was said to have been Stevenson's Bogotá car.

 - Brabham BT16 [F2-1-65] (Bruce Jensen): Driven by Alan Rees for Roy Winkelmann Racing in 1965.
 Presumably Rees raced the same car all season.
 Bought in 1966 from Winkelman by Bob Fuller (Connecticut), fitted with a Cosworth Mk 12 and raced in FB in 1967.
 To Steve Brownstein (New York) for 1968 and raced again in FB with the Mk 12.
 Then traded to Fred Opert for a new Chevron.
 To Bruce Jensen and raced in Canadian FB in 1969 and then to Bill Pickthorne (Ottawa, Ontario) who raced it in 1970 and at the beginning of 1971.
 It was then stored for 18 years until bought by Murray Wivell (Brantford, Ontario) in October 1989.
-Restored to F2 specification and used in US vintage racing.
+Restored and used in US vintage racing for ten season, initially with the Ford twin cam engine and then with a Cosworth SCA for the last two seasons.
+Sold to Ivan Scotti (Zurich, Switzerland) November 2004.
+This is presumably the ex-Alan Rees BT16 run at the 2013 Solitude Revival by Bruno Weibel of Schaffner Racing.

 The identification of individual cars in these results is based on the material presented elsewhere in this site and may in some cases contradict the organisers' orginal results.